310mc/https-310mc.github.io-tl/source/_posts/comet_show/minitalk/midori_1.md

 							Oh, that voice sounds familiar… Ahh, so it really was you, Anzu-san.
 Good morning.
               {% endbubble %}
               {% bubble Midori yare %}
 							As you can probably tell, I've been going around ES delivering veggies.
-It takes so long to get through 'cause of how huge the load is…
+It takes so long to get through because of how huge the load is…

 							"You're doing a great job"…?
 I could say the same thing to you, though…?
 It's incredible that you're here so early in the morning…
 				{% endbubble %}